ionic-team/ionic-site/docs/v2/faq/index.md

 ### Multiple instances of a provider

 If you inject a provider in every component because you want it available to all of them you will end up with multiple instances of the provider.
-You should inject the provider once in the parent component if you want it to be available to the child components. `@App` is the parent component in the below example:
+You should inject the provider once in the parent component if you want it to be available to the child components.

 ```ts
 let id = 0;